AldenL/CovidCases/README.md

 ### Linear Regression on Vaccine and Dates Over Time

 Using linear regression with dates over time as independent varaiable and covid cases as dependent variable.
 As you can see, the model has a fairly low accuracy against the testing data of only 0.49506 or 50% accuracy.
-As well as a high Mean Squared Error of 979224 and a correlation coefficient of -9.20746.
+As well as a high Mean Squared Error of 979224.

 ![graph](graphs/lineardatemodel.png)